Perico Ojiblanco

 Distribution

-The White-eyed Parakeet also known as the White-eyed Conure, is a bird species that inhabits various regions in Colombia.
+The White-eyed Parakeet also known as the White-eyed Conure, is a bird species that inhabits various regions.
 Its distribution in the country is influenced by the availability of habitats such as forests, woodlands, and areas with abundant vegetation.
 It is found in the Amazon basin, where the lush tropical rainforest provides an ideal habitat.
 This region includes the departments of Amazonas, Caquetá, Meta, and Putumayo.
 The bird is adaptable and is found in secondary forests and agricultural areas, as long as there are trees for nesting and feeding.

 Taxonomy